 A child in your care is quarantined.

-You’re travelling from abroad and have not been vaccinated or been infected with COVID-19.
+You’re travelling from abroad and have not been vaccinated or previously infected with COVID-19.

 You have come into contact with someone who was later sent to quarantine.